28.14.1HL7 v2.x Protocol

 HL7 FHIR mitigates this issue by requiring the use of UTF-8 encoding; however, this is not a common approach for HL7 v2.x.

-By default, Smile CDR will parse incoming messages using the platform default charset (often UTF-8 on modern servers).
+By default, Smile CDR will parse incoming messages using the US-ASCII charset.
 There are two strategies that may be used to override this behaviour, and these should be considered if you are deploying in an environment where non-US-ASCII data is expected.

 This field is often misused in real world applications due to the blend of transport protocol and payload encoding in the HL7 v2.x design.
 If you know that MSH-18 will be populated correctly in your system, the charset.respect_msh18 property may be used.
 When this property is set to true, the message will be parsed using the value in MSH-18.